 Top 8 Things to Know About Tennessee Residential Property Disclosure Law

 If you are thinking of buying or selling a home, you may have questions about the basics on Tennessee property disclosure law.
 The Tennessee Residential Property Disclosure Act, Tenn.
 Code Ann.
 66-5-201, et. seq., requires the Seller of a home to provide the Buyer with a Property Disclosure Statement.
-Despite this law, there is still a large amount of civil litigation arising from defects discovered in a home after the Buyer has moved in.
+Despite this law, there is still a large amount of real estate litigation arising from defects discovered in a home after the Buyer has moved in.
 Be aware of these top things to know about Tennessee real estate property disclosure law:

 Tennessee Property Disclosure Law